Examples

 , is used in calculating the terms in the linear system and a value of tol=10^{-8}

 corresponds to approximately the same error as our chosen $M$ value.
-We're also going to build a grid with $512$ points in each direction and have taken the grid size to be $10$ in each direction, which is sufficient to capture the far-field decay of the vortex.
-We can now build the linear system and solve for the coefficients as follows:
+Here, we build a grid with $512$ points in each direction and take the grid size to be $10$ in each direction.
+We should always ensure that the grid size is sufficient to capture the far-field decay of the vortex in order to get accurate solutions.
+We can now build the linear system and solve for the coefficients as follows

 # Build and solve linear system for coefficients